 Not the nicest topic, but I think it’s good for anybody who’s been a victim of bed bugs to share their experience and hopefully help others with tips and suggestions on how you should handle the situation, as well as what to do when checking into hotels.

-Note: I don’t work for pest control so this isn’t official advice.
-This post is based on my own personal experience.
+Disclaimer: I don’t work for pest control so this isn’t official advice.
+This article is based on my own personal experience.